mite-standard/mite_data/README.md

 # Overview

-This repository contains entries following the MITE data standard.
+This repository contains entries following the MITE data standard (`data`).

 Furthermore, it provides functionality to generate images of the characterized enzymes, with structures predicted by AlphaFold.

-For more information, see the README of the [organisation page ](https://github.com/mite-standard).
+For more information, see the README of the [MITE-Standard organisation page](https://github.com/mite-standard).

 ## Installation (for image-generation)